curtiscarlsen/curtiscarlsen/kanban1/Chores Kanban.md

 ## DoNow

-- [ ] Ask Tony about rpg games at cc
 - [ ] Fix a screen partition on patio @{2023-06-19} ^y35ehf
 - [ ] Research flashing for roof to patio interface
 - [ ] make lemon marmalade or lemon powder @{2023-07-04} 📅 2023-07-04